tkriik/apathy/README.md

 which can be useful when designing load tests or just figuring out how other people or systems are using a specific web service.

-For example, supposed you had an access log with following lines in a file named `example.log`:
+For example, we have the following dummy access log at `examples/simple.log`:

     2018-12-12T12:00:01.000Z 127.0.0.10:5000 127.0.0.1:80 "GET http://my-api/login" "Mozilla/5.0 USERAGENT 1"
     2018-12-12T12:00:02.000Z 127.0.0.20:5000 127.0.0.1:80 "GET http://my-api/login" "Mozilla/5.0 USERAGENT 2"